nlfiedler/segarray/README.md

 > "holes" of abandoned memory in arena allocators.
 The layout also allows us to
 > access any index in constant time.

-The behavior, memory layout, and performance of this implementation should theoretically be identical to that of the C implementation.
+The functionality, memory layout, and performance of this implementation should be very similar to that of the C implementation.

-In theory the segment array expansion _should_ be faster than a `Vec`, but in practice they are about the same.
-The overhead of the bit-shifts and logarithm operations required for every push operation seems to outweigh the amortized O(1) of the basic geometrically growing array.
-The benefit of a segment array may only be that it does not leave "holes" of abandoned memory in arena allocators.
+The overhead of the bit-shifts and logarithm operations required for every push operation seems to outweigh the amortized O(1) of the basic geometrically growing `Vec` array.
+The main benefit of a segment array is that it works well with arena memory allocators.

 This data structure is meant to hold an unknown, though likely large, number of elements, otherwise `Vec` would be more appropriate.
 An empty array will have a hefty size of around 224 bytes.

+For a different but similar data structure, see the [nlfiedler/extarray](https://github.com/nlfiedler/extarray) repository for an implementation of Space-Efficient Extensible Arrays in Rust.

 ## Examples